talmolab/sleap/_sources/help.md.txt

 SLEAP is a complex machine learning system intended for general use, so it's possible that we failed to consider the specifics of the situation in which you may be interested in using it with.

-Feel free to reach out to us at `sleap@princeton.edu` if you have a question that isn't covered here.
+Feel free to reach out to us at `talmo@salk.edu` if you have a question that isn't covered here.